Princeton, Illinois: History

 Bureau County was a New England settlement.
-The original founders of Princeton consisted entirely of settlers from New England.
+The founders of Princeton consisted entirely of settlers from New England.
 These people were "Yankees," descended from the English Puritans who settled New England in the 1600s.
 They were part of a wave of New England farmers who headed west into what was then the wilds of the Northwest Territory during the early 1800s.
 Most of them arrived as a result of the completion of the Erie Canal.
 When they arrived in what is now Bureau County there was nothing but a virgin forest and wild prairie; the New Englanders laid out farms, constructed roads, erected government buildings and established post routes.
 They brought with them many of their Yankee New England values, such as a passion for education, fueling the establishment of many schools, as well as staunch support for abolitionism.
 They were mostly members of the Congregationalist Church, though some were Episcopalian.

-Culturally Bureau County, like much of northern Illinois, would be culturally very continuous with early New England culture for most of its history.
+Culturally, Bureau County, like much of northern Illinois, would be culturally very continuous with early New England culture for most of its history.
 During the time of slavery, it was a stop on the Underground Railroad at the home of Owen Lovejoy.

 The house of Samuel P. Clark at 109 West Park Ave., Princeton, IL was shown on a postcard c.
 1915 and today is the county historical museum.

 The name of Princeton was supposedly determined by drawing from a hat:

 "The naming of the township of Princeton was the privilege of the three trustees, Roland Moseley, John Musgrove and John P. Blake...each one had a favorite name to present.. but could come to no agreement; finally it was decided that it should be settled by lottery.
 Each man was to write the name of his choice upon a piece of paper and place it in a hat, and a stranger, being blind-folded, should make the drawing.
 Mr. Musgrove, coming from New Jersey, and being loyal to his classic institution, wrote upon his slip Princeton, and as it had been agreed that the first name drawn should settle the question..(on) the slip of paper drawn by the blind-folded man, Princeton was plainly written, and so we today have the classic name of Princeton for the legal center of Bureau county.
 Princeton, for many years has enjoyed the distinction of being one of the literary centers of the state.
 She has the proud record of organizing and putting in successful operation the first township high school in Illinois.
 It is surely a city of quiet and pleasant homes."